Skip to content

 🌿 two slices of organic lemon

-Roughly chop the wild herbs, lemon slices and banana.
-Then put all the ingredients in a blender and mix well.
+Roughly chop the wild herbs, lemon slices, and banana.
+Then put all ingredients into a blender and mix well.
 Finally, pour the smoothie into glasses and garnish with a yarrow leaf or a daisy.

-Nature, herbs but also sustainability and organic are very much on trend these days - why do you think that is?
+Nature, herbs, but also sustainability and organic products are very "trendy" now – why do you think that is?

-I think a lot of people are surrounded by so much technology and so many complex tasks that the complete opposite is very much appreciated at the moment.
-Just being out in nature and not knowing who might have called and not rushing from one appointment to the next.
+I think many people are surrounded by so much technology and immense amounts of complex tasks that the exact opposite is currently highly valued.
+Just being in nature and not knowing who might have called, and not rushing from one appointment to the next.

-Furthermore, nature, organic food and wild herbs are simple, fairly easy to grasp and real.
-It doesn't take much to admire a wild herb blossom - you just have to sit and observe and forget about the hustle and bustle of everyday life.
-I also convey this in my workshops, which take place in our meadow in the middle of nowhere - there isn't much there (no cell phone reception either ;)) and yet we can spend ages looking at the plants that are there.
+Furthermore, nature, organic foods, and wild herbs are simple, quite easy to grasp, and genuine.
+To marvel at a wild herb blossom, not much is needed – you just have to sit and observe and leave the hustle and bustle of everyday life behind.
+I also convey this in my workshops, which take place in our meadow in the middle of nowhere – there isn't much there (by the way, no cell phone reception either ;)) and yet we can spend ages engaging with the plants present there.

-I also think that people are turning to organic food and sustainability because they are now realizing how important this is for us humans, but also for our environment.
-For example, the intention of many participants in my natural cosmetics and soap workshops is to provide their families and themselves with sustainable, organic and (micro)plastic-free care products.
+Furthermore, I believe that people are focusing on organic foods and sustainability because their extremely important value for ourselves and our environment is now being recognized again.
+For example, the intention of many participants in my natural cosmetics and soap workshops is to provide their own families and themselves with sustainable, organic, and (micro-)plastic-free care products.

-In general, from my point of view, it can be said that many people have a great deal of knowledge and awareness about these topics and this is now being integrated step by step into everyday life.
+In general, from my perspective, it can be stated: there is a great deal of knowledge and awareness among many people about these topics, and it is now being integrated into daily life step by step.

-Why do we long to be more connected with nature and to live simply?
+Why is there also a longing in us to be more connected to nature and to live simply?

-I think it is the calming effect of nature that triggers our longing.
-For a long time, our ancestors lived in and with nature and, from our perspective today, a simple life.
-Our everyday lives are characterized by many appointments, artificial environments and complex tasks, so in my view people long for the peace and simplicity that they can find in nature.
+I think it's the calming effect of nature that triggers our longing.
+For a long time, our ancestors lived in and with nature, and from our current perspective, they led simple lives.
+Our daily lives are characterized by many appointments, artificial environments, and complex tasks, which is why, in my opinion, people long for the peace and simplicity they can find in nature.

-On Marlies’ website, www.quendelgruen.at and on Instagram at@quendelgruen , you can find further information about our wild herbs.
+On Marlies' website, www.quendelgruen.at and on Instagram at @quendelgruen, you can find more information about our wild herbs.

 Karin from Naturspirit